George William Brown (mayor): Pratt Street Riot

 Brown played an important role in controlling the Pratt Street Riot, where the first bloodshed of the Civil War occurred, on April 19, 1861.
 During the riot, Brown accompanied a column of the Sixth Massachusetts regiment through the streets.
 When the column he was leading was assailed by the mob, "the mayor's patience was soon exhausted, and he seized a musket from the hands of one of the men and killed a man therewith."
 Immediately following the Riot, Baltimore saw much lawlessness, as citizens destroyed the offices of pro-Union German newspapers and looted shops in search of guns and other weapons.
 Mayor Brown and Maryland businessmen visited the White House to urge President Abraham Lincoln to reroute Union troops around Baltimore city to Annapolis to avoid further confrontations that they felt would result from additional troops passing through the city.

 In the few days following the Pratt Street Riot, Governor Hicks likely assented to Mayor Brown's decision to dispatch the Maryland militiamen to destroy the railroad bridges over the rivers north of the city, to prevent more troops from passing through Baltimore.
 This was an act both Hicks and Brown would later deny—though Isaac R. Trimble, commanding Baltimore militia companies immediately following the Riot—later claimed that Brown authorized destruction of the railroad bridges, which may explain Brown's later arrest and imprisonment by federal authorities.
 Shortly thereafter, a Maryland militia captain and Baltimore County farmer, John Merryman, was arrested, held at Fort McHenry and later denied a writ of habeas corpus, on grounds that President Lincoln had suspended the writ (but only along rail lines in Maryland).
 This arrest sparked the case of Ex parte Merryman.

 President Lincoln agreed to reroute Union troops around Baltimore to Annapolis, so they could then travel to Washington.
 Northern troops (state militia companies) were able to arrive in Washington, thus avoiding further bloodshed in Baltimore.

 Imprisonment

 On May 13, 1861, the Union army entered Baltimore, occupied the city, and declared martial law.
-Mayor Brown was arrested on September 12, 1861 at his home.
+Mayor Brown was arrested on September 12, 1861, at his home, with Habeas corpus suspended.
 He was imprisoned at Fort McHenry for one night, then transported to Fort Monroe in Hampton Roads, Virginia, and held for two weeks.
 Afterwards he was moved to Fort Warren in Boston Harbor and held for fourteen months.
 Brown was released on November 27, 1862.
 He returned to Baltimore and resumed his law practice.
 Francis Key Howard, the grandson of Francis Scott Key, was also made a prisoner.